Legal Malpractice Lawyers in Hamilton & Toronto

-If you have experienced any of these legal malpractice examples, call Michael’s Law Firm today at 647-495-8995 for a free consultation.
+If you have experienced any of these potential legal malpractice examples, and suffered significant financial damages as a result, call Michael’s Law Firm today at 647-495-8995 for a consultation.
 At a minimum, you’re likely not getting good legal service and could likely be better served by another lawyer.

 Difficulties with Legal Malpractice Claims

 To succeed on a claim for legal malpractice, you must prove that you most likely would have won the underlying case, if not for the negligence of your lawyer.
 Likewise, not all errors in judgment by lawyers constitute legal malpractice.
 It is important to consult with an experienced malpractice lawyer to determine whether you may have a case.

 At our Hamilton and Toronto legal malpractice law firm, we handle all types of legal malpractice claims, including:

 What Do Legal Malpractice Cases Typically Require?

 In almost all legal malpractice cases, an expert witness is required (i.e. a lawyer who is an expert in the field to provide the Court with an opinion as to the ‘standard of care.’).
 This requires a senior lawyer to review the facts of your case in detail, and often costs in excess of $10,000.00 to obtain.
 Depending on the type of case (personal injury, business litigation) other expert witnesses (doctors, accountants) may be required as well, often at similar cost.
 Likewise, LawPro defends cases of legal malpractice aggressively, meaning that prosecuting such cases often requires hundreds of hours of a lawyer’s time.
 As a result, many valid cases of legal malpractice cannot economically be pursued by our lawyers, though if you believe you have been the victim of legal malpractice, you should call us to see whether we may be able to help you.